 Several years after the Civil War began in 1861, the present sanctuary building became a Confederate hospital.
 Before the war ended, possibly during the Confederate evacuation of the area in 1865, a Union artillery shell burst overhead, raining small pieces of scrap iron down through the roof.

 In January 1866, a Quaker teacher claimed the church building for use as a school for the children of former slaves, occupying it until fall of that year.
 It was the beginning of what later became Laing School.
 Cornelia Hancock wrote to her family in Philadelphia: “There was nothing but the dilapidated building; not a chair, table, slate, pencil, book.
 The only thing that suggested itself to my mind was to take some coals from the improvised fire and make letters and figures on the white columns in the church.”

 Evangelists and part-time ministers served the church until 1948, when the congregation of 48 members called its first full-time minister, Rev. Thomas W. Horton, Jr. Although serving full-time at Mount Pleasant Presbyterian Church, Reverend Horton was also responsible for the Sullivan’s Island Chapel of Second Presbyterian Church of Charleston.

 The sanctuary has been expanded twice to accommodate a pipe organ, an enlarged choir loft and additional seating for the congregation.
 Several additions to the campus have taken place over the years, also to serve a growing congregation.

-From worship services held on an occasional basis in the early years, Mount Pleasant Presbyterian Church now has four worship services each Sunday, including a contemporary worship experience entitled “The Net.”
+From worship services held on an occasional basis in the early years, Mount Pleasant Presbyterian Church now has three worship services each Sunday, including a contemporary worship experience entitled “The Net.”